meilisearch/specifications/text/0060-tasks-api.md

 ### I. Summary

-This specification describes the API endpoints for viewing asynchronous tasks.
+This specification describes the API endpoints for handling asynchronous tasks.

 ### II.
 Motivation

-As writing is asynchronous for most of Meilisearch's operations, this API makes it possible to track the progress of asynchronous tasks, to know and understand why a task failed and also serves as consulting the history of operations that happened.
+As writing is asynchronous for most of Meilisearch's operations, this API allows users to track the progress of asynchronous tasks, know and understand why a task has failed, and cancel specific tasks being enqueued or processing.
+It's also possible to delete tasks being in a finished state.

 ### III.
 Explanation